 Admissions requirements include an earned bachelor's degree in a related field, acceptance to A-State, Graduate Programs, satisfactory completion of pre-requisite courses and Graduate Record Examination (GRE).
-Completing admission requirements does not ensure acceptance into the DPT program as students are admitted on a competitive space-available basis.
-Prior to admissions students must verify he/she meets the Technical Skills and Ability for the program and successfully pass background checks.

 No specific field of study is required for the bachelor's degree.
 Students are encouraged to select undergraduate majors consistent with their individual abilities and interests; however, the required courses in some majors such as biology and exercise science are more consistent with the specific DPT prerequisites.
 Students in other majors may have to complete more credit hours than the minimum required for graduation.
 Applicants must have an overall GPA score of 3.0 or higher to apply.
 The overall GPA includes concurrent high school, undergraduate and graduate credits.